khanhvynguyen/Suicide_Detection_LLMs/README.md

 git clone git@hf.co:<MODEL ID> # example: git clone git@hf.co:meta-llama/Meta-Llama-3-8B
 ```

-More details on downloading more models can be found [here](https://huggingface.co/docs/hub/en/models-downloading).
+More options on downloading Hugging Face models can be found [here](https://huggingface.co/docs/hub/en/models-downloading).

 **Note:**
 - You may need to set up an SSH key on Huggingface account to download the models.
 Also, some models such as LLaMA may require to fill out a request form for downloading it.